Skip to main content

 - Do not create any other files

-- Do not add webhook handling
+- Do not add webhook handling, subscription management, or customer portal

 Stop re-writing prompts.
 Let Briefli build them for you.